My Mood Stars

 The soft, tactile Mood Stars can be used to set the scene for creating endless stories and games.
 The names of the Stars – Shy, Sad, Angry, Happy, Sleepy, Surprised, Scared and Silly – can be changed to fit in with the user’s vocabulary.

 How to Play with My Mood Stars

-In addition to the Mood Stars themselves, their mountable board, a badge, and an activity sheet is included where you’ll find inspirational activities that will keep your child engaged for hours.
+In addition to the Mood Stars themselves, their mountable board, a badge, and an activity sheet is included.
+On the activity sheet, you will find inspirational activities that will keep your child engaged for hours.

 As a separate, helpful accessory, the My Mood Stars book also encourages children to express their emotions verbally or through notes and drawings on pages provided.